 Suffice it to say, I think Burnham is working at the peak of his powers here and I loved every small, minute detail that he masterfully combined to create what is certainly the most believable and large scale fight in all of the New 52.

 But here is where the real genius of this issue lies; even though this massive fight is the centerpiece of the issue we’re still treated to exceptional character moments (The Hood and El Gaucho bickering, “Matches” enthusiasm over setting a Guinness record, Damian’s ‘hush’) and a script that does not bench the plotting of the overall story – we get the best of both worlds without any sacrifice in quality or enjoyability.
 Morrison again proves himself a master at utilizing an economy of words to perfectly capture the voices of the characters in use at any given time.
-For as many cameos as he loves to throw at the wall it is a huge achievement that he manages to make them all seem legitimate; they are simply there and they do not seem incongruous or forced, they serve purposes and are all imbued with effective moments.
+For as many cameos as he loves to throw at the wall it is a huge achievement that he manages to make them all seem legitimate; they are simply there and they do not seem incongruous or forced, they serve purposes and are all imbued with effective agency.

 Even though many continue to parrot the ridiculous notion that Morrison’s stories are “too dense” or that they require too much past context to really make sense of and comprehend, I’ve found quite the opposite to be true, not only of his entire run thus far, but especially of the issue in hand.
 I posit that when all is said and done this issue is approachable by any level of reader – I believe one could step into this issue with no prior knowledge of the preceding story and still walk away energized and amused.
 Morrison allows stories to work on many levels, which is precisely what I enjoy most about his writing style, and this issue serves the larger narrative while also working perfectly as a ‘one and done’ concept issue.
 Certainly there are questions which would naturally arise after reading the story if you had no previous knowledge, yet still there is enough information provided in a natural way (which doesn’t ring of forced expositions!) to orient any reader into the narrative thrust of the issue.
 Batman explains it perfectly well: